danielneil/Shark-Config/README.md

   <img src="https://github.com/danielneil/Shark/blob/main/shark/files/shark_ui_patches/logofullsize.png?raw=true">
 </p>

-# Shark Config - Configuration for Shark, An Algorithmic Trading Platform
+# Shark Config

 This is the demo configuration for the Shark algorithmic trading platform.

+For more information about Shark, see the its GitHub [repo](https://github.com/danielneil/Shark).

 Out of the box it comes with configuration comprising of: